Evan Dunfee

-Evan Dunfee (born September 28, 1990) is a Canadian race walker and Olympian.
+Evan Dunfee (born September 28, 1990) is a Canadian race walker.
 An Olympic and World medallist, Dunfee first set the Canadian record in the 50 kilometres race walk (at 3:41:38) at the 2016 Summer Olympics, where he placed fourth.
 He went on to win bronze medals at the 2019 World Athletics Championships and the 2020 Summer Olympics, which was the last time both of those competitions held the 50 km as an event.
 He is the reigning world champion in 35 kilometres, having won the gold medal at the 2025 World Championships.

 Career

 He competed for his national team in the 50K walk at the 2013 World Championships, finishing in under 4 hours at 3:59:28.
 He won a bronze medal with his team at the 2013 World University Games where two of the winning Russian race walkers, Denis Strelkov and Andrey Ruzavin have since been suspended for doping violations.
 Dunfee is the 2012 champion and record holder for the 20 km walk at the NACAC Under-23 Championships in Athletics.
 He was the silver medalist at the Athletics at the 2013 Jeux de la Francophonie.
 He has several near misses finishing fourth at the 2009 Pan American Race Walking Cup, the 2013 Pan American Race Walking Cup, 2015 Pan American Race Walking Cup and the 2012 Oceania Race Walking Championships and sixth at the 2010 Commonwealth Games usually very close to teammate and training partner Iñaki Gomez.

-Dunfee grew up and currently lives in Richmond, British Columbia, training up to 50 km a day.
-He attended Kingswood Elementary and Matthew McNair Secondary School in Richmond, British Columbia.
-He graduated from the University of British Columbia in 2014 with a Bachelor's degree in kinesiology.
+Dunfee grew up in Richmond, British Columbia, where he attended Kingswood Elementary and Matthew McNair Secondary School.
+He graduated from the University of British Columbia in 2014 with a bachelor's degree in kinesiology.
 Dunfee was a digital contributor to Canadian Running Magazine.
 His investigative work on illegal doping-related activities by Russian competitors has been quoted by the Associated Press and Inside the Games.
 Additionally, he is a KidSport ambassador.
 In 2018, in support of KidSport's 25th anniversary, he raised funds and walked 25 km a day for 25 days.

 In July 2016, he was named to Canada's Olympic team for the 2016 Rio Olympics.
 In the 50-kilometre race walk, Hirooki Arai of Japan initially finished third.
 He was then disqualified for making contact with Dunfee, but Arai's medal was reinstated after a Japanese appeal led to overturning the disqualification.
 Dunfee advised the Canadian team against making a further appeal.
 Dunfee set a new Canadian record in the event.
 He also competed in the 20-kilometre race walk, placing tenth.